Smu-Tan/ZS-NMT-Variations/README.md

 * _Multi-parallel Utilization:_
    * We make use of Ntrex-128 and Flores-200 as our validation and test datasets, respectively, because of their unique multiparallel characteristics, allowing for further analyses.

-## Download and Use EC40 as a Benchmark
+## Download and Use EC40 directly (Fairseq)

-**We highly recommend you use EC40 in this way unless you want to change the SPM dictionary.**
+**We highly recommend you use EC40 in this way unless you 1. do not use Fairseq; 2. want to change the SPM dictionary.**

-Please install cyrtranslit first by `pip install cyrtranslit`, which will be used to build test set.

-Clone this repo by `git clone https://github.com/Smu-Tan/ZS-NMT-Variations.git`, then run scripts under this directory.

-* Step 1: [Download EC40 Fairseq data-bin](https://drive.google.com/file/d/1Miqeg94qzBr3i_JcoyNOAPhlRzk9flG2/view?usp=drive_link).
-We provide the Fairseq Binarized EC40 Training set for easy training.
-If you want to use the EC40 as a benchmark (with its original SentencePiece dictionary), then you should download this.
-Note: the data-bin is sharded to avoid high RAM consumption.

-* Step 2: [Prepare Validation and test set](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data/get_fairseq_format_scripts).
-We provide the Scripts building the validation and test set using Ntrex-128 and Flores-200.
-If you want to use the EC40 as a benchmark (with its original SentencePiece dictionary), then you should follow this.
-Note: we merged the Flores-200 _dev_ and _dev-test_ as the final test set.

-* Step 3: [copy val set to _fairseq-data-bin-sharded_](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main/get-val-test-data/get_fairseq_format_scripts).
-This step is to make sure the val set is contained in the training set (fairseq training fashion).
+* [Download EC40 Fairseq train-val set data-bin](https://drive.google.com/file/d/1Miqeg94qzBr3i_JcoyNOAPhlRzk9flG2/view?usp=drive_link).
+We provide our pre-processed training-validation sets in Fairseq bin format, which is the easiest way to reproduce.

+* [Download EC40 Fairseq test set data-bin](https://drive.google.com/file/d/1jp2SxULDed3KnIOM3gYTIe3557NdWKX9/view?usp=drive_link).
+We provide the pre-processed test set in Fairseq bin format for direct evaluation as well.

 * [download trained SPM Dictionary and Model](https://drive.google.com/drive/folders/1tsZzQraZ7nXTyYjUCaM_JVWUnKRe_aAa?usp=drive_link).
 You can download our trained SentencePiece Dictionary and Model (`it is also contained under ZS-NMT-Variations/get-val-test-data/spm_dict`)